sguox002/leetcode/leetcode-all.md

 ### greedy
+<<-1647.
+Minimum Deletions to Make Character Frequencies Unique
+get the occurrence for each char and count each number's frequency in map. then choose the largest and delete a char to make it single.
+->>

 <<-1675.
 Minimize Deviation in Array
 odd number can *2, even number can /2. return the min value of max-min.